Beliefs and policies of

 them," rather than set themselves up for serious problems in the future.
 In this

-case, conversion would probably have to be to conservative Christianity.
+case, conversion would probably have to be to a conservative Protestant denomination.

 Baptist Church - Christian: The Rev.